 Croatia’s HOPS to cover vast majority of 11 investments from resilience plan

-Croatia’s Ministry of Economy and Sustainable Development has approved grants of EUR 218.3 million from the National Recovery and Resilience Plan to Croatian Transmission System Operator (HOPS).
+Croatia’s Ministry of Economy and Sustainable Development has approved grants of EUR 218.3 million from the National Recovery and Resilience Plan to the independent Transmission System Operator in Croatia (HOPS).
 The total value of the projects, due to be finished by mid-2026, is EUR 272.8 million.

 The transmission system operator got grants worth 80% of its grid development plan

 The Recovery and Resilience Facility (RRF) is worth EUR 723 billion.
 It is the largest component of the NextGenerationEU (NGEU) package, which was launched alongside the regular budget to promote green economic transformation in the 27-member bloc after the coronavirus pandemic.
 Just over half of RRF are favorable loans, while the rest are grants.